Myopia Control Clinic

 How to use Atropine eye drops for the best results

-Studies have shown that it slows myopia progression by 80% over a two-year period, but is associated with uncomfortable but reversible side effects like glare and blurring of near vision due to dilation very rarely.
+Studies have shown that it slows myopia progression by 80% over a two-year period, but is sometimes associated with uncomfortable but reversible side effects like glare and blurring of near vision due to dilation.
+It’s important to note that these side effects are not very common at all but are known to occur.